 Furthermore, all majors, concentrations, specializations, emphases, options, and tracks contained within a program will also be encompassed by the IACBE’s scope of accreditation if and only if they satisfy the following two criteria:

-As a prospective student, what does IACBE accreditation mean for me? -IACBE accredittation helps to ensure that your business degree is of high-quality.
+IACBE accredittation helps to ensure that your business degree is of high-quality.
 IACBE-accredited programs have undergone a rigorous self-evaluation and on-site evaluation by highly-trained reviewers.
 In addition, the institution and its academic business unit have demonstrated a commitment to excellence in business education and are involved in a continuous quality improvement process based on the assessment of student learning outcomes.